top of page

 May 15, 1942 – Women's Army Auxiliary Corps (WAAC) created.

-December 1, 1942 - 2nd WAAC Training Center opens in Daytona Beach, FL.
+December 1, 1942 - Second WAAC Training Center opens in Daytona Beach, FL.

 December 1942 - Col. Hobart B. Brown returns to Fort Oglethorpe (FTO) from the Provost Marshal General School at Camp Custer, MI.
 He stated that he had spent some time observing the Second WAAC Training Center at Daytona Beach, FL, which he most likely did on his return journey to FTO.
-Brown attended a farewell steak dinner in his honor at Custer on December 20, and on January 2nd, he is photographed conferring with WAAC officers at the South Post.
+Brown attended a farewell steak dinner in his honor in Michigan on December 20, and on January 2nd, he is photographed conferring with WAAC officers at the South Post.

 July 1, 1943 – WAAC became Women's Army Corps (WAC).
 This represents an important change of the women's status in the Army.
 This gave the women access to many of the same benefits as male soldiers such death benefits for their families, overseas pay, and formal adoption of the same rank and insignia.

-Sept 1945 – Closing of 3rd WAC Training Center (FTO)
+July 20, 1945 – Closing of Third WAC Training Center at Fort Oglethorpe.

 Resources: